What Happens at Burning Man: The Good and the Bad

 The use of a dangerous drug like MDMA at a Burning Man event is not surprising.
-Also known as ecstasy or Molly, depending on the chemical variations, the Substance Abuse Rehabilitation journal explains that MDMA gives users an experience of euphoria and reduced inhibitions, and creates a sense of emotional closeness with those around them.24 This has made the drug (and its derivations) very popular among people who frequent nightclubs, since the atmosphere of music, expression, and openness in dance clubs is exactly what makes MDMA such a popular substance among that crowd.
+Also known as ecstasy or Molly, MDMA gives users an experience of euphoria and reduced inhibitions, and creates a sense of emotional closeness with those around them.11 This has made the drug (and its derivations) very popular among people who frequent nightclubs, since the atmosphere of music, expression, and openness in dance clubs is exactly what makes MDMA such a popular substance among that crowd.
 For that reason, it is also of interest to Burners who are willing to break the law.
-As a Schedule I drug, MDMA is illegal to own and use for recreational or medical purposes because of the high likelihood of users developing physical and psychological dependence on the substance.25, 26

-A sober Burner – they do exist – says the gathering is “probably the slipperiest place on the planet” for someone looking to avoid the temptation of indulging in their every indulgence.
+A Burner in recovery says the gathering is “probably the slipperiest place on the planet” for someone looking to avoid the temptation of indulging in their every whim.
 Such people should stay very far away, he says, because the free alcohol, free drugs, and free sex will make Burning Man an extremely difficult place to be.
-Indeed, Vicewrites that Burning Man (and the dozens of worldwide festivals it has spawned) represents “the ultimate departure from reality.”
+Indeed, Vice writes that Burning Man represents “the ultimate departure from reality.”